amadhaziq/jkmaina.github.io/Readme.md

 Every book comes with complete, working code examples that you can run immediately.
 No fluff—just implementable solutions.

 ### 🏢 **Real Industry Experience**
-Learn from actual enterprise AI implementations at Zavora Technologies Ltd. Get insights from real business use cases.
+Learn from actual enterprise AI implementations at Zavora.ai.
+Get insights from real business use cases.

 ### 🚀 **Latest Technologies**
 Stay ahead with coverage of the newest AI frameworks including LangGraph, AutoGen, and OpenAI Agents.